Govrn-HQ/govrn-monorepo/apps/kevin-malone/README.md

 1. In a separate directory, clone the [Govrn monorepo](https://github.com/Govrn-HQ/govrn-monorepo), and follow the the setup instructions there.

-## Development in VS Code

-Requires the following VS Code extensions to be installed:

-- Docker
-- Remote – Containers

 ## Develop with Intellisense, Run, and Debug in Dev Container